victorgabillon/chipiron/README.md

 ## Usage

 ### Base case with a gui to play against chipiron or watch it play
-Starts a gui to choose your options of play
+Starts a gui to choose your options of play.
 ```console
 python chipiron/main-chipiron.py
 ```